 Liz, based in Sydney, Australia, is one of the first artists I discovered when I stumbled upon the emerging urban sketching scene.
 Liz is an architect-turned-full-time-sketcher.
 She is an inspiration to me in multiple ways but I adore her loose style and her daily teacup sketches.

-Liz is a regular fixture at Urban Sketching Symposiums each year and also teaches in-person workshops both in Australia but overseas too, such as Italy.
+Liz is a regular fixture at Urban Sketching Symposiums each year and also teaches in-person workshops both in Australia but overseas too, such as in Italy.
 Liz offers a variety of online courses on her website.
 I love her 5-minute sketching architecture book.
 I come back to it time and time again.

 Lapin was another urban sketcher I discovered almost immediately He is from France but based in Barcelona, Spain.
 I absolutely adore his style.
 He is so distinctive, you can recognise an illustration by Lapin straight away.
 His dress sense is also distinctive – floral shirts and hats!